amrmaali/amrmaali/README.md

 - 👋 Hi, I’m @amrmaali
-- 👀 I’m interested in data science & analytics
+- 👀 I’m a professional Data Scientist
-- 🌱 I’m currently learning machine learning & optimization of supply chain
+- 🌱 I’m working on projects relating to supply chain automation & optimization, prediction & machine learning and routing & network optimization
 - 💞️ I’m looking to collaborate on any optimization project or prediction models
 - 📫 How to reach me amrosmaaly@gmail.com